K-Ilyas/K-ilyas/README.md

 ##  Here is What I'm Working On  👋

-- 🔭 I’m currently working as ... freelancer
+- 🔭 I’m currently working as ...
+Freelancer
 - 🌱 I’m currently learning ...
 D3.js
 - 👯 I’m looking to collaborate on ...
 ReactJS
 - 🤔 I’m looking for help with ...
 ReduxJS